 The next set of statements are Fund Financial Statements.
 These statements focus on the activities of the individual parts of the Town's government.
 These statements provide more detail than the government-wide statements.
-There are four parts to the Fund Financial Statements: 1) the governmental funds statements, 2) the budgetary comparison statements, 3) the proprietary fund statements, and 4) the fiduciary fund statements.
+There are three parts to the Fund Financial Statements: 1) the governmental funds statements, 2) the budgetary comparison statements, and 3) the proprietary fund statements.